Tuia i raro - Haramai haunui, haramai hauroa i tawhiti, Rere matangi mai o te waka kuaka me he kāhui atua i te rangi, Ko te au o te moana kei raro

 The Tuia Mātauranga Experience

-A travelling roadshow is visiting communities around Aotearoa New Zealand from October until December supporting the Tuia 250 Voyage.
-The confirmed locations are below - for more information please see the events page.
+A travelling roadshow is visiting communities around Aotearoa New Zealand from October until December supporting the Tuia 250 commemoration.
+The confirmed upcoming locations are below - for more information please see the events page.

 7 – 8 Dec: Te Whakaraupō - Lyttelton Harbour